 8. Keep in mind your prospects and potential clients

-While you are showcasing the success achieved with a particular client, you have to tailor the case study to meet the eye of a potential client.
-The best way to do that is to address a challenge that your prospects may face and then provide a solution to it.
+While showcasing the success achieved with a particular client, you have to tailor the case study to meet the eye of a potential client.
+The best way to do that is to address a challenge your prospects may face and then provide a solution.

 9. Use visuals to highlight impactful data